erodriguez-slvd/ebay-web/README.md

     WebDriverWait wait = new WebDriverWait(driver, Duration.ofSeconds(5));
     wait.until(ExpectedConditions.elementToBeClickable(locator));
 ```
+### Screenshot with Selenium and TestNG Listeners

+- To capture screenshots in Selenium, one has to utilize the method TakesScreenshot.
+This notifies WebDriver that it should take a screenshot in Selenium and store it.
+1. Add **commons-io** dependency to the pom.
+2. Create a class that implements ITestListener.
+In this project it is done in BaseTest.
+3. Override the **onTestFailure** method.
+4. Add the code to take a screenshot with this method.
+5. Get the Test method name and take a screenshot with the test name.
+Then place it in the desired destination folder.
+6. Finally, add the annotation @Listeners(BaseTest.class) to the Test classes.

 ### Selenium Grid

 - Selenium Grid allows the execution of WebDriver scripts on remote machines by routing commands sent by the client to remote browser instances.